LeBron James picked for 21st straight All-Star Game, extending NBA record

 — New York’s Jalen Brunson and Cleveland’s Donovan Mitchell as the Eastern Conference guards.

-— Milwaukee’s Giannis Antetokounmpo, Boston’s Jayson Tatum and New York’s Karl-Anthony Towns as the East frontcourt players.
+— Boston’s Jayson Tatum and New York’s Karl-Anthony Towns as the East frontcourt players alongside Antetokounmpo.

 — Golden State’s Stephen Curry and NBA leading scorer Shai Gilgeous-Alexander as Western Conference guards.